Skip to content

 The move came after outfielder Jesse Winkler was placed on the 10-day injured list with a back injury.

-He was called up to New York in May and played 17 games before being sent back to Syracuse June 27.
+Young was first called up to New York in May and played 17 games before being sent back to Syracuse June 27.
 Filling the designated hitter role for all but one game, in 41 MLB at-bats Young had seven hits, including three home runs and a double and four RBI while hitting .171 with a .642 OPS.

 Young has been hitting well with Syracuse, playing mostly in the infield.
-In 32 triple-A games this season he has 31 hits, including five doubles and eight home runs, totaling 26 RBI for a .272 batting average and .914 OPS.
+In 32 triple-A games this season he has 31 hits, including five doubles and eight home runs, totalling 26 RBI for a .272 batting average and .914 OPS.